 Hong Kong lacks local primary energy sources.
 Both CLP and HKE import primary energy, which is then converted locally into electricity or gas for final consumption (Hong Kong Institution of Engineers 2014).
 The total amount of natural gas imported from Mainland China in 2020 was 3.88 million tonnes.
-In terms of carbon-free electricity in Hong Kong, imported nuclear energy from Daya Bay in Guangdong provides the largest share-providing about a quarter of total power demand.
+In terms of carbon-free electricity in Hong Kong, imported nuclear energy from Daya Bay in Guangdong provides the largest share, providing about a quarter of total power demand.
 CLP is connected to Mainland China through its Clean Energy Transmission System (CETS), while HKE does not currently have power linkages.

 Moreover, constrained by limited land and natural resources, Hong Kong does not boast favourable conditions for large-scale commercialised renewable energy generation to meet the local energy demand.
-In light of this, Government should consider entering into joint venture partnerships with energy generators in Mainland China to decarbonise the city's power system.
+In light of this, government should consider entering into joint-venture partnerships with energy generators in Mainland China to decarbonise the city's power system.

-In a public engagement document issued in 2019 regarding a decarbonisation strategy for Hong Kong, the Sustainable Development Council suggested that upon the completion of the Clean Energy Transmission System (CETS), Hong Kong would have the "capability and flexibility to use more zero-carbon energy from the China Southern Grid (CSG) of up to 30-35 percent of the fuel mix" (Council for Sustainable Development 2019).
-We recommend that Government monitors policy and technological developments in China pertaining to low-carbon energy, and proactively seek opportunities to establish joint venture projects to decarbonise Hong Kong's power system.
+In a public engagement document issued in 2019 regarding a decarbonisation strategy for Hong Kong, the Sustainable Development Council suggested that, upon the completion of the CETS, Hong Kong would have the "capability and flexibility to use more zerocarbon energy from the China Southern Grid (CSG) of up to 30-35 percent of the fuel mix" (Council for Sustainable Development 2019).
+We recommend that Government monitor policy and technological developments in China pertaining to low-carbon energy and proactively seek opportunities to establish joint-venture projects to decarbonise Hong Kong's power system.

 There should be many opportunities to collaborate with Mainland China on low-carbon energy because its energy sector is moving towards decarbonisation following the central government's call for an energy transition.
-By the end of 2020, power generation capacity from non-fossil fuels was about 954GW, accounting for around 43 percent of the total installed capacity (China Electricity Council 2021).
+By the end of 2020, powergeneration capacity from non-fossil fuels was about 954 GW, accounting for around 43 percent of the total installed capacity (China Electricity Council 2021).
 Electricity generation from non-fossil fuels was approximately 2,449 TWh, accounting for just under a third of the total electricity generation in 2020; wind and solar combined provided around 9.5 percent, up from 3.9 percent in 2015 (China Electricity Council 2021).

-Looking ahead, the Chinese government's 14th Five-Year Plan (2021-2025) proposes a 13.5-percent reduction in energy intensity and an 18-percent reduction in CO2 emissions intensity (H. Liu, Liu, and You 2021).
+Looking ahead, the Chinese government's 14th Five-Year Plan (2021-2025) proposes a 13.5 percent reduction in energy intensity and an 18 percent reduction in CO2 emissions intensity (Liu et al. 2021).
 The plan further proposes to increase the share of non-fossil fuel energy in total energy consumption to around 20 percent in 2025.
-The mainland is also committed to achieving over 1,200GW installed solar and wind power capacity, compared with 475GW in 2020.
-Upon a series of power sector reforms in March 2015, interprovincial and provincial electricity trading centres have been established, with the objective of facilitating mid- and longterm trading and interprovincial electricity exchanges.
+The mainland is also committed to achieving over 1,200 GW installed solar and wind power capacity, compared with 475 GW in 2020.
+After a series of power-sector reforms in March 2015, interprovincial and provincial electricity trading centres have been established, with the objective of facilitating mid- and long-term trading and interprovincial electricity exchanges.
 A regional trading centre of note is the Guangzhou Power Exchange Centre, which covers interprovincial transactions in the CSG region.
-There are two main types of interprovincial trade in Mainland China's power market: 1) generators reaching direct power purchase (DPP) agreements with provincial grid companies, and 2) provincial grid companies selling to other grid companies in neighbouring provinces.
+There are two main types of interprovincial trade in Mainland China's power market: generators reaching direct power purchase agreements with provincial grid companies, and provincial grid companies selling to other grid companies in neighbouring provinces.

-Although opportunities exist for collaboration on low-carbon energy development, the Hong Kong public prefer local generation over grid purchases from Mainland China.
-(EB 2015).
-The lack of support for grid purchasing was due to: (a) loss of local control over the power sector, (b) over-dependency on the Mainland, and (c) loss of local employment and career development opportunities.
+Although opportunities exist for collaboration on low-carbon energy development, the Hong Kong public prefer local generation over grid purchases from Mainland China (ENB 2015).
+The lack of support for grid purchasing was due to loss of local control over the power sector, over-dependency on the Mainland, and loss of local employment and career development opportunities.